Psychology BSc (Hons)

 |Part-time (unstructured per module) (per 20 credit module)||£215||£215|

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term-time address in Scotland studying this course full-time, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man)) and with a term-time address in Scotland studying this course full-time, the following fees apply:

 Fees are payable in advance each academic year unless otherwise agreed.

 There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.

 This course is not available to students domiciled outside of the UK or for international students requiring a Tier 4 visa to study in the UK.
 For students living in the UK and assessed as international fee status, the following fees will apply:

 |Full-time (120 credit modules) per year||£12,800||£13,200|